matuzo/HTMHell/hell/adventcalendar/2025/35/index.md

 The truth is, HTML is getting old, folks.
 The initial release was 1993, 32 years ago.
 It certainly isn't decrepit, but it does have a storied past – a couple of missteps, tabloid scandals, and unflattering paparazzi photos.
 That's why I'm so glad you're joining us here today to peruse some of these bad haircuts of HTML's youth.

 In the HTML Living Standard there are explicit considerations for what are called [non-conforming features](https://html.spec.whatwg.org/multipage/obsolete.html#non-conforming-features).
-To quote the standard, "Elements in the following list are entirely obsolete, and must not be used by authors".
+To quote the standard, <q>Elements in the following list are entirely obsolete, and must not be used by authors</q>.
 Thus, I shall issue the disclaimer not to use these lest WHATWG show up at my door.

 `<marquee>` is perhaps the most famous of all, second only to `<blink>`, which was never standardised.
 Daniela Kubesch [wrote about the `marquee` tag and implementing it in a modern way](https://www.htmhell.dev/adventcalendar/2022/15/) previously, so I'll leave that to them.